-- A. Employees covered by this Agreement may use 6 days of their accrued medical leave days as personal days per year. - B. Personal days shall be used in increments no smaller than 15 minute increments - C. Requests for use of personal days can be scheduled on short notice, however, an employee must notify their immediate supervisor, if at all possible, prior to the scheduled reporting time, otherwise at the start of their shift. - D. Notwithstanding the terms of §§17.06(B) and (C), the parties agree that the Department Heads have the discretion to determine how personal days are to be granted, especially in cases involving less than 24 hours' notice.
+- A. Employees covered by this Agreement may use 6 days of their accrued medical leave days as personal days per year. - B. Personal days shall be used in increments no smaller than 15 minutes.

+- C. Requests for use of personal days can be scheduled on short notice; however, an Employee must notify his immediate supervisor, if at all possible, prior to the scheduled reporting time. - D. Notwithstanding the terms of §§17.04(B) and (C), the Parties agree that the Department Heads have the discretion to determine how personal days are to be granted, especially in cases involving less than 24 hours' notice.
 The request shall not be unreasonably denied.